rust-stuco/lectures/week7/slides.md

 # What Is A Closure?
 * Known as lambdas in "lesser languages"
-* Anonymous functions you can save in a variable or pass an argument to other functions
+* Anonymous functions you can save in a variable or pass as an argument to other functions

 **Unlike functions**: Closures can capture values from the scope in which they're defined